AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/enterprise-unlimited-edition/step-2-of-3-create-a-salesforce-user-for-marketo-enterprise-unlimited.md

 ---
 unique-page-id: 2360364
-description: Step 2 of 3: Create a Salesforce User for Marketo (Enterprise/Unlimited) - Marketo Docs - Product Documentation
+description: Step 2 of 3 -Create a Salesforce User for Marketo (Enterprise/Unlimited) - Marketo Docs - Product Documentation
-title: Step 2 of 3: Create a Salesforce User for Marketo (Enterprise/Unlimited)
+title: Step 2 of 3 -Create a Salesforce User for Marketo (Enterprise/Unlimited)
 ---

 # Step 2 of 3: Create a Salesforce User for Marketo (Enterprise/Unlimited) {#step-of-create-a-salesforce-user-for-marketo-enterprise-unlimited}